 What causes Schilder’s disease?

-- Schilder’s disease resembles MS in both its pathology (widespread demyelination of the brain) and some of its symptoms (difficulties with movement, speech, memory, among others).
+Schilder’s disease resembles MS in both its pathology (widespread demyelination of the brain) and some of its symptoms (difficulties with movement, speech and memory, among others).